KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Tab Size
 ~~~~~~~~

 Tab Size allows defining the size of tabulation characters.
-Tabulation characters (inserted with :key:`tab`) are a type of white space that snaps to the nearest multiple of the reference size.
+Tabulation characters (inserted with :kbd:`tab`) are a type of white space that snaps to the nearest multiple of the reference size.
 Its main use case is to align columns of information without resorting to tables.

 Tab size has one unique unit: :guilabel:`Sp`.
 This means the tab size uses the current advance of the space character as unit.